 Our spreadsheet is all about the viewing figures for the two main TV channels in the UK.
 The data is a bit old, but that's not important.
 As long as we have some nice information to sort, that's what matters.

-to the lowest last.
+lowest last.
 The BBC1 figures are still waiting to be sorted.
+Let's see how

 We want to sort the BBC1 viewing figures in the same way that the ITV figures have been sorted.
 We'll put the highest programme first and the lowest last.
 This is called a Descending Sort.
 If you do it the other way round, it's known as an Ascending Sort.